Alumni - Notes

 (2011) |

-... is now (as of May 2013) a research assistant at BU School of Medicine, with research work focused on autism spectrum disorders and their neurochemical abnormalities (in the cerebellum and language areas).
+... is (as of May 2013) a research technician at BU School of Medicine, with research work focused on autism spectrum disorders and their neurochemical abnormalities (in the cerebellum and language areas).
 She also interns part time at a non-profit called "Cycle Kids", which aims to promote healthfulness among children through the implementation of a school-based biking and nutrition program.
 Caitlin also writes: "I'm so grateful that I was able to be involved academically with that department, and my linguistics minor has definitely fueled my interests in the biological underpinnings of language... and certainly informs my current work in a population with language impairments and delays." |

 Katharine